 Housing may begin no earlier than one day prior to beginning work and may end no later than one day after completing work.

-The earliest students can move into summer housing is May 31.
+The earliest students can move into summer housing is 9 am on Tuesday, May 30.
 Dorm keys can be picked up from Public Safety's Office of Access and Parking Services during open office hours.

-All summer jobs must conclude by August 25, the end of summer housing.
+All summer jobs must conclude by August 23, the end of summer housing.
 Summer job extensions/early fall arrivals previously approved by the Student Employment Office are the only exceptions.
-Supervisors: see the Job Extension/Early Arrival Request form link on the left side of the page.
+Supervisors: see the Job Extension/Early Arrival Request Form link on the left side of the page.

 Room Rates and Meal Plan Costs for Summer Student Employees living on campus